 ApplyTexas is similar to the Common Application but is only used by public colleges and universities in the state of Texas.
-The application contains multiple essay prompts, two of which (A and B) are diversity college essay prompts that ask you to elaborate on who you are based on a particular identity, a passion you have, or a particular skill that you've cultivated.
+The application contains multiple essay prompts, one of which is a diversity college essay prompts that ask you to elaborate on who you are based on a particular identity, a passion you have, or a particular skill that you've cultivated.

 Essay B: Most students have an identity, an interest, or a talent that defines them in an essential way.
 If you are one of these students, then tell us about yourself.